DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/promotion.md

 ### Operator

-- [ ] PR is assigned to system administrator
+- [ ] PR is assigned to only the system administrator

 ### System administrator